hvlck/kestrel/README.md

 + Changelog notification [feature]
 + Config exporter [feature]
 + Customisation of highlight colour [feature]
++ Explanation of settings for each item in the Reference [feature/meta]
 + Better mini-map styling [bug]

 ## Low